 WedNet PA funding is used to reimburse a wide range of employee training.
 Pennsylvania employers in manufacturing or technology businesses, including biotech & environmental companies, are eligible for workforce job training grants through WedNetPA.

-http://www.wednetpa.com Awards of up to $1300 per employee will be granted annually. **The primary requirement for the grants is that the training must be a job-skill building for the employee.
+http://www.wednetpa.com Awards of up to $2000 per employee will be granted annually. **The primary requirement for the grants is that the training must be a job-skill building for the employee, with a maximum of $100,000 per eligible company will be granted annually.

 Please contact your Kutztown University WEDnet Partner for more information